-- In response to the first National Beef Quality Audit, the National Cattlemen's Beef Association initiated the Beef Quality Assurance Program to educate beef producers on management practices to ensure production of safe, highquality beef products. - In partnership with the Texas Beef Council and the Texas and Southwestern Cattle Raisers Association, the Texas A&M AgriLife Extension Service began educating Texas producers on BQA principles. - Participants can become BQA-certified through the program.
+- In response to the first National Beef Quality Audit, the National Cattlemen's Beef Association initiated the Beef Quality Assurance Program to educate beef producers on management practices to ensure production of safe, high-quality beef products. - In partnership with the Texas Beef Council and the Texas and Southwestern Cattle Raisers Association, the Texas A&M AgriLife Extension Service began educating Texas producers on BQA principles. - Participants can become BQA-certified through the program.
 The mission of the BQA Program is to promote management practices that enable cattle producers to improve beef quality and strengthen consumer confidence in beef as a safe, nutritious, wholesome food product.

-- Program participants receive education and hands-on training to learn about animal health products, feedstuffs, feed additives and medications, care and husbandry practices, and other core practices. - The BQA Program also provides systematic information to cattle producers nationwide on production methods and practices for improving beef quality and safety under a wide variety of management and environmental conditions.
+- Program participants receive education and hands-on training to learn about animal health products, feedstuffs, feed additives and medications, care and husbandry practices, and other core practices. - The BQA Program also provides systematic information to cattle producers nationwide on production methods and practices for improving beef quality and safety under a wide variety of management and environmental conditions. - Since the BQA program began, more than 20,000 Texas cattle producers have participated in the program.